ywitzky/HPSAnalysis.jl/docs/src/Deprecated.md

 # Deprecated

-Some of the functionalities were partially implemented or not used after switching such that the may not work anymore.
+Some of the functionalities were partially implemented or not used after implementation and never properly tested such that the may not work anymore.

 **The following features have not been tested and their use was stopped independent thereof:**
 * Simulation setup in LAMMPS, including generation of Slurm input files, some paths are hard coded as of now.